You’ve accepted all cookies. You can change your cookie settings at any time.

 The Charity Commission (Charity Commission)

-You must send an annual return (or update your details) every year if your charity is registered in England or Wales.
+You must send an annual return or tell us your income and spending every year if your charity is registered in England or Wales.

 What to do to protect people who come into contact with your charity through its work from abuse or mistreatment of any kind.